ianlucas/cs2-inventory-simulator/docs/rules.md

 - **Type:** `number`
 - **Default:** `0`

 Resets (deletes) a user's inventory after this many days without logging into the website or being fetched by the game server. `0` disables the rule.
-Set a per-user or per-group overwrite to `0` to make them immune.
+Set a per-user or per-group override to `0` to make them immune.

 ## Inventory items